rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel. ^0306

-Of this gospel I was made a minister according to the gift of God’s grace, which was given me by the working of his power. ^0307
+Of this gospel I was made a minister according to the gift of God's grace, which was given me by the working of his power. ^0307

 To me, though I am the very least of all the saints, this grace was given, to preach to the Gentiles the unsearchable riches of Christ, ^0308